oracle-livelabs/apex/social-media-app/5-build-page-regions/5-build-page-regions.md

-# Building the Page Regions
+# Build the Page Regions

 ## Introduction